vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 The three terms “word” \( *pada* \), “form” \( *rūpa* \), and “beyond the form”

-\( *rūpātīta* \)—together, usually, with *piṇḍ a* rather than *kaṇḍ a* —are the names of four centers of the yogic body.
+\( *rūpātīta* \)—together, usually, with *piṇḍa* rather than *kaṇḍa* —are the names of four centers of the yogic body.
 According to the Dī , “word” refers to the *haṁsa* , which we may understand here as the inner breath in the heart.
 The

 “form” \( *rūpa* \) would be the *bindu* , on the forehead, on the so-called *ājñā *

 center.
 “Beyond the form” \( *rūpātīta* \) refers to the *brahmarandhra* .
-The *pīṭhas* appear thus as tiered along the *kuṇḍ alinī* , where they are to be visualized as colored geometrical shapes, which are, in fact, those of the *maṇḍ alas* of four elements, the *tattvas* of earth, water, fi re, and air.
-Their being associated with *cakras* of the yogic body, from the base to the summit of the *kuṇḍ alinī* , corre-lates cosmic and human levels.
+The *pīṭhas* appear thus as tiered along the *kuṇḍalinī* , where they are to be visualized as colored geometrical shapes, which are, in fact, those of the *maṇḍalas* of four elements, the *tattvas* of earth, water, fi re, and air.
+Their being associated with *cakras* of the yogic body, from the base to the summit of the *kuṇḍalinī* , corre-lates cosmic and human levels.
 This practice \(since the *pīṭhas* are to be visualized and “interiorized”\) is thus at once mental-spiritual, diagrammatic-visual, bodily \(in the yogic sense\), and cosmic, the description of this part of the

 * *